jrdegbe/thamesthrive-api/docs/installation/production/k8s/helm.md

 ## API installation

-Here's an example of how the Tracardi API collector is configured by default.
+Here's an example of how the ThamesThrive API collector is configured by default.
 This configuration example allows you to define the collector's port, the number of replicas if enabled, and several configuration settings.

 ```yaml